-- Constitutional policing; - Officer conduct (showing respect toward and acting professionally in dealing with the public); - · Domestic violence response; - Tactics, including officer safety; - Initial contacts with subject(s) during calls for service including the circumstances giving rise to the encounter and legal basis for the stop; - For encounters that end in arrest, the entire encounter from initial contact to the subject being placed in a patrol vehicle; - Interaction with subject(s) during investigative detention or pat downs for weapons; - Interaction and communication with subject(s) in crisis; - Interaction with occupants during vehicle stops; and - Interactions with offenders and victims during the investigative phase of a Calls for Service.
+- Constitutional policing; - Officer conduct (showing respect toward and acting professionally in dealing with the public); - Domestic violence response; - Tactics, including officer safety; - Initial contacts with subject(s) during calls for service including the circumstances giving rise to the encounter and legal basis for the stop; - For encounters that end in arrest, the entire encounter from initial contact to the subject being placed in a patrol vehicle; - Interaction with subject(s) during investigative detention or pat downs for weapons; - Interaction and communication with subject(s) in crisis; - Interaction with occupants during vehicle stops; and - Interactions with offenders and victims during the investigative phase of a Calls for Service.

-Tracking and Reviewing Use of Force and Identifying Misconduct

-The main responsibility of the Sheriff's Office is to protect the life and property of civilians.
-In compliance with applicable law, officers shall use only the amount of force necessary and reasonable to accomplish lawful objectives and to control a situation, effect an arrest, overcome resistance to arrest, or defend themselves or others from harm.
+Tracking and Reviewing Use of Force and Identifying Misconduct objectives and to control a situation, effect an arrest, overcome resistance to arrest, or defend themselves or others from harm.
 When force is necessary, the degree of force employed should be in direct relationships to the amount of resistance exerted, or the immediate threat to the officers or others.
 There is a compelling public interest that officers authorized to exercise the use of force do so in an objectively reasonable manner and in a way that does not violate the civil rights guaranteed by our Constitution and applicable law.
 Officers who use excessive or unjustified force degrade the confidence of the community that they serve, undermine the legitimacy of police officers' authority, and hinder the Office's ability to provide effective law enforcement services to the community.